- Current Students

 (1.1) The Department of Mathematics offers the following degrees: Master of Science (M.S.) and Doctor of Philosophy (Ph.D.).

 (1.3) Students in any of the degree programs are expected to remain in good standing.
-In addition to meeting University requirements, to remain in good standing, students must, by the end of the first year and each semester thereafter, maintain a GPA of at least 3.0 in course work included in their program of study and, separately, in such course work taken in the Mathematics Department.
-Students must also maintain satisfactory progress toward their degree as discussed in (2.5.1) and (3.10).
+In addition to meeting University requirements, to remain in good standing, and as a condition of satisfactory progress, students must, by the end of the first year and each semester thereafter, maintain a GPA of at least 3.0 in course work included in their program of study and, separately, in such course work taken in the Mathematics Department.
+Students must also maintain satisfactory progress toward their degree as discussed in (2.5.1) and (3.10) and meet program deadlines.
 Students are also expected to receive at least a B in any course taken to remedy deficiencies in their background, usually in connection with their admission as a provisional student.